 Royal Caribbean charges a $7.95 service fee and room service is available 24-hours a day.
 Every stateroom has a room service menu.
 On top of that, there’s an 18% gratuity fee.
 Stay in one of the Royal Suites and room service is included.

 New room service menu items feature several upgraded selections.
 These include a Wagyu Beef Hamburger, Philly Cheesesteak and Grilled Salmon with Cucumber Mint Yogurt and Roasted Asparagus.
 Not bad for $7.95 + 18%.

 Of course, you can still order a hot breakfast for everyone in your stateroom, and the fee is still $7.95 plus 18% gratuity.

 If you only want a cold Continental breakfast with pastries and coffee, there is no charge between 6 a.m. and 11 a.m.
 You might want to tip the delivery person, though.

 Cruise Lines With No Room Service Fee

 This tiny, Royal Caribbean-owned, two ship cruise line (plus one expedition ship) still offers complimentary room service.
 Their room service menu is very extensive, too.
 So far, no late night service fee or add-on cost for select items.

-Book a cruise on Crystal, Regent, Seabourn, Silversea or Viking and as you’d expect, room service is complimentary.
-They’ll even set up a tablecloth meal on your balcony.
+Book a cruise on Regent, Seabourn, Silversea, Viking and Virgin Voyages and as you’d expect, room service is complimentary.
+Most will even set up a tablecloth meal on your balcony.
 Luxury has its perks.